AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Examples:

 * `edit 1 p/91234567 e/johndoe@example.com`: Edits the 1st donor's phone number to `91234567` and email address to
   `johndoe@example.com`.
-* New values of the fields must satisfy the validation rules as outlined for the `adddonation` command above.

-Examples:

-* `edit 1 p/91234567 e/johndoe@example.com`: Edits the 1st donor's phone number to `91234567` and email address to
-  `johndoe@example.com`.
 * `edit 2 n/Betsy Crower`:Edits the name of the 2nd donor to be `Betsy Crower`.